dormeir999/Clustering-Search-Queries/README.md

 The maximum amount of clusters the module will find is 8500 clusters for a day, if there are 170 most common sub-categories in of all search queries in a day.
-Usually some sub-categories are associated with very few search queries, so they will be clustered into less than 50 clusters.

 ## Identification of Clusters over different days